-Shall adopt an annual budget for the association.
+Adopt an annual budget for the corporation;

 OSBA board members shall participate in boardsmanship training activities, which include the following:

-OSBA board of director meetings (Nov., Jan., March/April, June & Sept. and as needed).
+OSBA board of director meetings (Jan., March/April, June, Sept. and Nov., as needed).

-Fall and spring regional meetings (presiding when necessary).
+Fall regional meetings (presiding when necessary).

 OSBA Annual Convention and Annual Business Meeting (November).